bradparks/LoveToPixel/README.md

 * the currently selected/highlighted layer is the active one, that is where you will paint into
 * To delete a layer, click the 'X' icon next to it
 * To merge a layer into the layer below it, click the down arrow icon next to it

+## Palette/Color editing ##

+This is a bit raw right now, it's my current focus.
+When the color palette is open (hit 'c'), click on a color to pick it.
+Click and hold to edit the color.
+The first 9 colors have numbers in them, you can quickly select those colors by hitting the corresponding number on your keyboard.
+The color palette doesn't need to be open to do this.
+Hold down shift then hit a number to select that color for your right tool.

+Your palette gets saved with your project.
+Much more palette editing features are coming, stay tuned!

 ## Local Storage saving ##
 Hitting 's' will save your current project to local storage.
 So far LTP is 100% done on the client, the server is doing nothing more than serving the JS/HTML/CSS files.
 Local storage is very limited in size in most browsers.
 Chrome, for example, only gives you a measly 2.5 megabytes.
 You can comfortably save a handful of projects, but you'll hit that 2.5mb limit quickly.
 So far LTP does not warn you or otherwise attempt to prevent this at all.